daniels-gym-of-coding/HKEX_Agent/README.md

 The agent would receive a user prompt stored in <research_topic.txt> to inquire some aspects about one specific company across certain periods.<br><br>
 After analyzing the user prompt, the agent should specify key parameters for collecing files with a tool and a specific prompt to apply on collected filings.<br><br>
-Tools would be given to the agent for fetching ticker with company name then fetching HKEX stockId with stock ticker. <br>
+The agent would fetch ticker with company name then fetch HKEX stockId with stock ticker. <br>

 ## Fetch Filings